raydouglass/media_management_scripts/README.md

 `manage-media rename <template> <input file>` or `manage-media rename --recursive <template> <input directory>`

-A flexible tool to rename files

-Rename files based on a template.
+A flexible tool to rename files based on a template.

 Templates can include variables or expressions by surrounding with ${...}.
 Functions can be called like `${upper(i)}` or `${i | upper}`.